byoo24/NYSBudget/README.md

 * Retrieve NYS OpenBudget's data set
 * Use D3's csv manipulation to clean up the data
 * Implementing JavaScript's DOM manipulation to create user interactivity
-* Sort the data from ascending to descending, and vise versa.
 * Alter the graph by clicking on the menu
 * Popup feature to show more info on a given component.